retro16/acsi2stm/README.md

   unit.
 * [compact_pcb_manual.md](doc/compact_pcb_manual.md): Ready to use preassembled
   PCB with most features.
+* [emutos.md](doc/emutos.md): How to install EmuTOS with GemDrive support.
 * [compiling.md](doc/compiling.md): A step-by-step tutorial to compile and customize a new firmware.
 Describes compilation options.
 * [pcb_manual.md](doc/pcb_manual.md): User manual for the full featured PCB.
-* [build_pcb.md](doc/build_pcb.md): Instructions for building a unit using the official PCB.
+* [build_pcb.md](doc/build_pcb.md): Instructions for building a unit using the full featured PCB.
 * [hardware.md](doc/hardware.md): How to design and build an acsi2stm unit from scratch (hand wired, or your own PCB design).
 * [gemdrive.md](doc/gemdrive.md): Technical details about GemDrive.
 * [protocols.md](doc/protocols.md): Technical details about the communication protocol between the ACSI2STM unit and the Atari ST.
-* [emutos.md](doc/emutos.md): How to install EmuTOS with GemDrive support.
 * [troubleshooting.md](doc/troubleshooting.md): Having problems?
 Have a look in here.